alexjohnporter/MM/README.md

 # Development notes

-The "loggedInUser" id is `753080bf-2213-4e2f-bb28-5ba8bba1100c`.
+The "loggedInUser" postman variable id is `753080bf-2213-4e2f-bb28-5ba8bba1100c`.
 This has been set up in fixtures and will always have this ID.

 There are no users created on set up, so navigate to `/user/create` to create as many users as you want.